benjiqq/NuBot/CONTRIBUTE.md

 ## Dependencies

-Dependecies are currently located here: https://bitbucket.org/mj2p/nubot-dependancies .
-This repo has to be cloned into the lib directory.
-This might change in the near future with introduction of a build-tool.
+Dependecies are located in the lib folder (gradle in the future).

 Grip is used to compile markdown into HTML, see https://github.com/joeyespo/grip

 ## Language and IDE

-NuBot is developed in Java7.
-There is no recommendation about an IDE.
-Commonly used ones are Eclipse, Netbeans and IntelliJ.
+NuBot is developed in Java8.
+The recommendation for an IDE is IntelliJ 14.

+Current build process is in NetBeans 7.

 ## Compiling